 At WWDC 2017, Apple announced the release of a new mobile operating system for phones and tablets.
 The newest version is iOS 11, and it includes plenty of new features that are fit for business use.
+The full release is expected this fall, but for those who simply can't wait to try it the company has released its first public beta version.
+That means it's not longer exclusively for those with $99 developer accounts.
 These are our three favorite business features:

 1. Apple Pay